Integrity and

 ideas and experiences that you encounter.

-experience awareness and understanding most of the time without needing to
+awareness and understanding most of the time without needing to think any

 2 Remembering your important ideas and